 Free range eggs are not only more humane, but nutritionally and for their flavour highly advantageous; freshness is a factor too.

-One of our hens is sitting on 17 eggs; we won't go counting chicks before they hatch but we're hoping to double our flock in three weeks time.
+One of our hens is sitting on 17 eggs; we will not go counting chicks before they hatch but we are hoping to double our flock in three week's time.

 Why do I put myself through this gross business of feeding my creepy crawlies; having found out what is a worm farm, do I need to go through this every Saturday morning?

 Is it just about organic plant food, free range eggs and to build a compost pile?

 The answer has been slow in coming.
-Gradually I've realised it has just as much to do with getting a first hand grasp of the huge Earth-suffocating problem our planet has to do with plastic.
+Gradually I have realised it has just as much to do with getting a first hand grasp of the huge Earth-suffocating problem our planet has to do with plastic.
 And, yes, the non biodegradable single-use wrapping that this worm food comes in is totally gross.

 Then secondly, as you can see from the graphics above, much of this food waste could actually be eaten by starving humans.
 One third of the food produced by farmers is never actually eaten.
 The race to end waste is a huge initiative, and I see this collecting garbage to supply our what is a worm farm and my small part of gaining some understanding of the nature of the beast.

-Wean off plastic is an issue we all must face; it's a collective responsibility.
-My thought is that governments should add a heavy supertax to all non-biodegradable and especially single-use plastic; I see no other way that will force humans to look for alternative wrapping for our food.
+Wean off plastic is an issue we all must face; it is a collective responsibility.
+My thought is that governments should add a heavy super tax to all non-biodegradable plastic; I see no other way that will force humans to look for alternative wrapping for our food.

 You will have noticed that much of that food waste fed to our worms is items such as watermelon, butternut, and pineapple that comes in nature with a wrapping, its thick impermeable skin, which we have become too lazy to remove ourselves.